NicolasBernaerts/debian-scripts/free-mobile/README.md

 # Publish your Free mobile data thru MQTT

-This simple script allows you to publish your Free Mobile meters (call, SMS, MMS and Data) on any MQTT broker.
+This simple script **free-mobile-mqtt** allows you to publish your Free Mobile meters (call, SMS, MMS and Data) on any MQTT broker.
-This allows me to get almost real time values without any need to connect to my account.
+It allows to get almost real time values without any need to connect to your account.
-It has been tested on Debian and Ubuntu
+It has been tested on Debian and Ubuntu.

 This script needs :
   * git